Note on lattice description of generalized symmetries in $SU(N)/\mathbb{Z}_N$ gauge theories: Application: Higher-group structure in modified gauge theory

 and $\sum_{n\in\Lambda}c(n)\in\mathbb{Z}$.
-Thus, perturbation theory is not affected at all and the local nature is unchanged, while globally or topologically speaking this modification possesses a quite nontrivial structure, called the higher-group symmetry~\cite{Tanizaki:2019rbk}.
-This theory provides an application of our construction of the~$SU(N)/\mathbb{Z}_N$ principal bundle.
+Thus, perturbation theory is not affected at all and the local nature is unchanged, while globally or topologically speaking this modification possesses a quite nontrivial structure, called the higher-group symmetry~\cite{Tanizaki:2019rbk}.\footnote{ In topological lattice gauge theories, we can also observe the higher-group structure; see Refs.~\cite{Delcamp:2018wlb,Delcamp:2019fdp}.} This theory provides an application of our construction of the~$SU(N)/\mathbb{Z}_N$ principal bundle.

 Note that, to see this, it is important to introduce a technique called the integral lift~\cite{Kapustin:2013qsa,Kapustin:2014gua}, as mentioned in the case of the lattice $U(1)$ gauge theory with restricted topological sectors~\cite{Kan:2023yhz}.\footnote{ Recently, the definition of (higher-)cup products, from which the Pontryagin square can be constructed, on the hypercubic lattice is given in~Ref.~\cite{Chen:2021ppt}.
 For a torsion-free manifold, we can also use the integral lift as another possible choice.} This is because the fractional part of the topological charge~$\mathcal{Q}$ possesses the non-commutativity, $\sum_{n\in\Lambda}\sum_{\mu,\nu,\rho,\sigma}\epsilon_{\mu\nu\rho\sigma}z_{\mu\nu}(n)z_{\rho\sigma}(n+\Hat\mu+\Hat\nu)$, and naively seems to become $\frac{1}{2N}$, but it is $\frac{1}{N}$ thanks to the commutativity of the original form, $\sum_{\mu,\nu,\rho,\sigma}\epsilon_{\mu\nu\rho\sigma}z_{\mu\nu}z_{\rho\sigma}$.
 Suppose that an integer field $\Bar{z}_{\mu\nu}(n)$ is defined by~$z_{\mu\nu}(n)=\Bar{z}_{\mu\nu}(n)\bmod N$ so that $\sum_{\nu,\rho,\sigma}\epsilon_{\mu\nu\rho\sigma} \Delta_\nu\Bar{z}_{\rho\sigma}(n)=0$.
 Then, replacing $z_{\mu\nu}(n)$ by~$\Bar{z}_{\mu\nu}(n)$, we have the desired $\mathcal{Q}\in\frac{1}{N}\mathbb{Z}$ for a generic~$\Bar{z}_{\mu\nu}(n)$.